eucarizan/SQL/hyperskill/projects/coloring/README.md

 2020-01-01 04:13:36|1|3|100
 2020-01-01 05:13:36|2|4|50

-from the data presented in the table above, it is evident that spray cans with ids `1` and `4` are both red, and from the painting it is clear that in sum both of them painted squares with a total amount of volume equal to `305`. similarly, the total amount for other colors is calculated. the output table, after identifying the amount of spray used for each color, with the ordering of `total_paint_used` in ascending order: mysql query output
+_from the data presented in the table above, it is evident that spray cans with ids `1` and `4` are both red, and from the painting it is clear that in sum both of them painted squares with a total amount of volume equal to `305`. similarly, the total amount for other colors is calculated. the output table, after identifying the amount of spray used for each color, with the ordering of `total_paint_used` in ascending order:_

+mysql query output
 color|total_paint_used
 :-:|:-:
 r|305
 b|205
 g|200

-from the output above, it can be seen that the order of the columns is color-> total_paint_used query template:
+_from the output above, it can be seen that the order of the columns is `color` -> `total_paint_used`_

+query template:
 ```sql
 select s.color, sum(p.volume) as total_paint_used ...
 ```